awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 indicate which convergence error was returned when the value of ``err_nonconv`` has been set to false.

-Of course, the standard \c try, \c catch mechanism of error handling may also be used for finer-grained control.
+Of course, the standard ``try, catch`` mechanism of error handling may also be used for finer-grained control.

-Another related issue is that \o2 often calls functions which are supplied by the user, these user-designed functions may create errors, and the library needs to decide how to deal with them, even though it knows little about what is actually happening inside these user-defined functions.
-For this reason, \o2 does not typically try to handle any exceptions or errors occuring in user-specified functions.
+Another related issue is that O\ :sub:`2`\ scl often calls functions which are supplied by the user, these user-designed functions may create errors, and the library needs to decide how to deal with them, even though it knows little about what is actually happening inside these user-defined functions.
+For this reason, O\ :sub:`2`\ scl does not typically try to handle any exceptions or errors occuring in user-specified functions.